Axxoy/Axxoy.github.io/_tabs/about.md

 <div style="text-align: justify;">
-🙋🏻‍♂ Hey there, it's me, Cüneyt, and I'm thrilled to have you on my blog!
-I'm currently a CS graduate, always eager to learn, solve problems, indulge in gaming, and explore the tech world.
-My online adventures keep me absorbed, as I dive into various subjects, ranging from my major's developments to the intricacies of game design. 🚀
+🙋🏻‍♂ Hey, I'm, Cüneyt.
+Thank you for checking out my page.
+I created this website to share things on my mind, and have a little corner to myself in the internet where I can put my artwork, share my thoughts and more.
+Just as a quick summary, I am in the IT world currently, doing deskside support, and keeping myself busy outside of work with reading, writing, amateur graphic design, and a few more here and there.
+I like to stay indooors, and prefer a quiet life. 🚀

 <br>
 <br>

 📓🎓 I graduated with a bachelor's degree in Computer Science in December 2023.
 In my spare time, I am passionate about continuous learning, exploring various subjects, and refining a blend of both technical expertise and interpersonal skills.
+After graduation, I pursued a few opportunities and interests, which all ended up in my being in New Jersey, and joining the corporate world, like I've wanted for some time!

 <br>
 <br>

-Between juggling my professional work and some of my interests, I make a point to zoom in on a select few at any given time – ones that bring me utmost joy and satisfaction.
-Presently, that translates to immersing myself deeper into my field, brushing up on <code>web development</code>, flexing my skills in <code>C#</code> and <code>Java</code>, and wrapping my head around <code>game design</code> essentials.
-Oh, and you might've noticed a sprinkle of my dabbling in photoshop and graphic design here and there, too! 🎨
+Between juggling my professional work and some of my interests, I make a point to zoom in on a select few at any given time – ones that bring me joy and satisfaction.
+Right now, that means dabbling in photoshop and graphic design here and there, scrapbooking, working on my hard skills etc. 🎨

 </div>